Jayme Closs suspect named, new details shared

-BARRON, Wis. — Authorities have named the suspect arrested in the kidnapping of 13-year-old Jayme Closs, and the murders of her parents.
+BARRON, Wis. — Authorities have named the suspect arrested in the kidnapping of 13-year-old Jayme Closs, and the murders of her parents last October.

 "The suspect planned his actions, and took many proactive steps to hide his identity from authorities," Fitzgerald asserted.